+Ever think about getting a job that requires no experience but pays well?
 If you are fresh out of school, looking for a job, or in the midst of a career change, but have no job experience on your resume, finding a high paying job may seem difficult.
 Many available jobs require X years of education or experience, and you may find yourself falling into the paradoxical “need a job to get experience – need experience to get a job” trap.

-There are, however, many jobs that don’t require any experience and even offer on-the-job training to give you the boost you need to excel in that industry.
+However, there are many jobs that don’t require any experience and even offer on-the-job training to give you the boost you need to excel in that industry.
 They may not be glamorous careers or even offer the best starting salaries, but a few can help you get paid more than a student with a college degree.
 Start your career search by applying to these jobs that require no experience.

 Best Jobs With No Experience Needed

 Successful Real Estate Brokers are great at professional networking and building up a large referral network.
 It also helps when agents and brokers work in high-priced markets such as New York, San Francisco, Los Angeles, Miami, or Aspen, where multi-million dollar listings are common and their 3% commission can yield tens of thousands in income.